Key takeaways

 Upon receiving FDA approval, the Wegovy pill became the first oral GLP-1 explicitly approved for weight loss — but not the first oral GLP-1 overall.
 That honor belongs to Rybelsus, which is also manufactured by Novo Nordisk.

 Rybelsus contains the same active ingredient as the Wegovy pill: semaglutide.
-Rybelsus is approved to control blood sugar levels in people with type 2 diabetes and to reduce the risk of serious cardiovascular problems in people with type 2 diabetes.
+It’s approved to control blood sugar levels in people with type 2 diabetes and to reduce the risk of serious cardiovascular problems in people with type 2 diabetes.

-Currently, brand-name Wegovy is available as a weekly injection.
-It’s approved for weight loss, fatty liver disease, and to lower cardiovascular risk in adults with obesity or overweight and heart disease.
+In addition to the pill, Wegovy is also available as a weekly injection (and it has been since June 2021).
+Injectable Wegovy is approved for weight loss, fatty liver disease, and to lower cardiovascular risk in adults with obesity or overweight and heart disease.

-It’s also worth noting that the Wegovy pill isn’t the only oral GLP-1 that may soon be FDA-approved for weight loss and diabetes.
+It’s also worth noting that the Wegovy pill may be just the start — other oral GLP-1s may soon be FDA-approved for weight loss and diabetes.

 Novo Nordisk’s competitor, Eli Lilly, is also busy working on a GLP-1 pill called orforglipron.